 The Federal Reserve still looms large, and any increases in interest rates can be a headwind to increasing stock prices.
 Moreover, global market forces further pressure U.S. markets as global economic growth, changes in currency exchange rates, liquidation of sovereign wealth funds and escalating conflicts and trade wars take their toll.
 Also, the election cycle in the U.S. this year has been particularly divisive and erratic, causing unprecedented concerns about increasing political dysfunction.

-Before making overly aggressive commitments to equities be prepared to wait for some stabilization of oil prices, interest rate policy, and a more positive outlook on the U.S. electoral and political situation.
-A final risk that requires monitorig are signs that the U.S. economy may be entering a period of contraction.
+Before making overly aggressive commitments to equities be prepared to wait for some stabilization of stock prices and interest rates.
+A final risk that requires monitoring are signs that the worldwide economy may be entering a period of contraction.